The fleet management industry has such a diverse range of people and roles, and everyone has a unique story of their journey in our industry.

-FI: Tell us about your role and the kind of fleet and plant you manage.
+FI: Tell us about your role and the kind of fleet, plant and/or personnel you manage.

-FI: What’s your favourite part of the job?
+FI: What’s the favourite part of your job?

 FI: What are some of the biggest challenges you see facing fleet professionals this year and beyond?

 SM: Being able to continually provide efficiencies within our customers fleets by providing maximum fleet optimisation and utilisation at the most effective cost.
 In addition, we are living in a changing world and we continually need to come up with innovative ideas and MaaS (Mobility as a Service) initiatives.

 FI: How do you think the fleet department can make sure it has buy-in and support from the rest of the organisation?

 SM: By sharing data and statistics with management and drivers alike (where appropriate).
 We still come across fleets where organisations think that you just place an order for a vehicle with a dealer and that’s all there is too it.
 It’s important to ensure all stakeholders understand the complexities, the risks involved (WH&S and financial) of managing a fleet regardless of the size.

 FI: If you weren’t in the fleet industry, what would you be doing?